 - California Education Code §67386, enacted by state law SB 967, which requires the trustees to adopt certain policies for cases involving students.

-- Government’s expectations under Title IX, which state, among other things, that both parties have equal rights in bringing a grievance challenging a sanction imposed on a faculty member, or participating in a grievance brought by the other person.
+- Title IX, Patsy Mink Equal Opportunity in Education Act, Public Law No. 92-318, and Government’s expectations under Title IX, which state, among other things, that both parties have equal rights in bringing a grievance challenging a sanction imposed on a faculty member, or participating in a grievance brought by the other person.

 - Requirements the Office of Civil Rights has made in determinations at other universities, through “voluntary resolution agreements” (VRA) under Title IX.